-The interior light timer illuminates for 30 seconds when a door is unlocked and the room light switch is in the DOOR position.
+The interior light timer illuminates for a period of time when a door is unlocked and the room light switch is in the DOOR position.

-The interior light can be turned off without waiting for 30 seconds by performing one of the following operations.
+The interior light can be turned off without waiting by performing one of the following operations.